NateLapak/Movie-Rental-TS/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ## About
 This project uses NextJS and TailwindCSS to make a movie rental system web application.
 This is a continuation of the hackathon project and is basically the hackathon project with all the implements that we set out to finish.
-The theme: It's not a bug, it's a feature has been removed as well.
+The theme: "It's not a bug, it's a feature" has been removed as well.
 Still need some updates before production.

 ## Deployment